Climacrux/docs.cdrplatform.com/src/pages/index.md

 ### Corporate finances

 The accounting department is often the single source of truth in a business.
-Why not connect with them to remove the emissions of all corporate travel or events?
+Why not connect with them to remove the emissions of all corporate travel & events or the footprint of their employees?

 {% callout title="Got some more ideas?" %}
 If you have another idea about how or where CDR could be integrated we'd love to add it to this page.
 You can open an issue or submit a PR to [change these docs](https://github.com/climacrux/docs.cdrplatform.com) or contact us directly at: [hello@cdrplatform.com](mailto:hello@cdrplatform.com).